Paul O'Grady: TV presenter and comedian dies aged 67

 "I know that he would want me to thank you for all the love you have shown him over the years."

-One O'Grady's most recent appearances was in the latest series of ITV's For The Love of Dogs - a series he helped launched in 2012, following the staff at Battersea Dogs Home and the pets they care for.

-He had also recently been on tour playing Miss Hannigan in the musical Annie.
+He had recently been on tour playing Miss Hannigan in the musical Annie.

 Writing on Instagram a few weeks ago after returning from performing in Newcastle, O'Grady said he was "thoroughly enjoying" playing the role again after so long "especially with a truly amazing and lovely cast".